AltenPlaygroundCICD/playgroun-assignments/README.md

 ### 2.3.
 Deploy the pages

-After creation add the deploy step
+After creation add the deploy step to your workflow.
+This step will upload all html files to a storage location provided by Github.
+After upload it might take up to 5 minutes to publish all files on your new page.
+Is everything in there?

 ## 3. Deep dive